 - Address: 1-28-2 Uesaki Shindoshida, Waga-cho, Kitakami-shi, Iwate Prefecture

 A ryokan with over 300 years of history, Sukayu is the snowiest inhabited place on earth (according to Wikipedia) and a must-visit destination for those who want to experience the Japan of old.
-Sukayu isn’t only known for being the oldest hot spring in the Hakkoda region, its all cedar, indoor mixed bath brings travelers and adventurers from all over the world.
+Sukayu isn’t only known for being the oldest hot spring in the Hakkoda region, its all beech wood, indoor mixed bath brings travelers and adventurers from all over the world.
 Named the senjin buro, or bath of a thousand bathers, this unisex hot spring is very large and iconic in the realm of konyoku onsen.

 - Admission: ¥1,000 day pass, ryokan option available